Skip to content

 What events are there at the Olympic Games?

-TEACHERS: Looking for some more in-depth learning about the 2020 Olympic events?
-Check out this ready-to-teach lesson for KS2!
+TEACHERS: Looking for some more in-depth learning about the Olympics events?
+Check out this collection of Olympics resources including ready-to-teach lesson packs for KS1, LKS2 and UKS2!

 Who is the most successful Olympic athlete?